Nostin/tennis/README.md

     pip3 install pandas sqlalchemy psycopg2-binary

 Import data from the CSV files into the database.
-Clone this repo, and go to the `db_import` directory in terminal
+Clone this repo, and run this command in the project home directory in terminal

-    python3 import_td_atp.py

-    python3 import_ta_atp.py

-    python3 import_td_wta.py
+    python3 import_spreadsheet_data.py

+Join the two data sources together

-    python3 import_ta_wta.py
+    python3 join_records_atp.py

 ## What is happening